-So here goes, our top rated books (in no particular order):
+So here are our top rated books:

 No surprise that this book is one of the most read and highest rated books on our shelves.
 Musk, the man with the motivation and the vision behind Tesla, SpaceX and so much more.
 Written by veteran technology journalist Ashlee Vance, he argues that, “Musk - one of the most unusual and striking figures in American business history - is a contemporary amalgam of legendary inventors and industrialists like Thomas Edison, Henry Ford, Howard Hughes, & Steve Jobs.”

-• How Google works - Well… Who doesn’t want to know how Google works.
-This book teaches us how Eric & Jonathan “Creative Technologists” learned and helped build a culture of innovation in Google.
+Well… Who doesn’t want to know how Google works.
+This book teaches us how Eric & Jonathan - the “Creative Technologists” learned and helped build a culture of innovation in Google.

 In this candid and riveting memoir, elusive and mysterious Phil Knight reveals his story about the creation of Nike.
 Including its early days and his struggles.
 This book is highly interesting as it illustrates the evolution of one of the world’s most iconic, forward-thinking brands.

 “A Summer Reading Pick for President Barack Obama, Bill Gates, and Mark Zuckerberg”.
 I guess this says it all.
 Sapiens is “a groundbreaking narrative of humanity’s creation and evolution that explores the ways in which biology and history have defined us and enhanced our understanding of what it means to be “human.”
 One hundred thousand years ago, at least six different species of humans inhabited Earth.
 Yet today there is only one - homo sapiens.
 What happened to the others?
 And what may happen to us?”

 Malcolm Gladwell takes us on an intellectual journey through the world of "outliers" - the best and the brightest, the most famous and the most successful.
 He asks the question: what makes high-achievers different?
 But, instead of paying attention to the characteristics of successful people, he examines the culture, families, generation and idiosyncratic experiences of successful people’s upbringing.